sbsepul/latam-challenge/README.md

 For preprocessing the data, follow the steps in the `challenge.ipynb` file.

-The preprocessing folder contains the files to preprocess the data in Cloud Storage using Cloud Functions.
+The preprocessing folder contains the files to preprocess the data in Cloud Storage using Cloud Functions for use in BigQuery.